pj1234678/RustyDHCP/README.md

 ## Contributions

-This DHCP server has been made possible with contributions from the open-source community, including valuable input from Richard Warburton.
+This DHCP server has been made possible with contributions from the open-source community, including valuable code from Richard Warburton.
 Feel free to contribute to this project and make it even better!

 If you find a bug or have a feature request, please open an issue on the GitHub repository.